Juniper SRX Firewall Configuration: A 14-Step Guide

 inet is for IPv4 address (for IPv6 address, we use inet6).

-Security policies are used for controlling the incoming and outgoing traffic in an organization.
-The traffic is controlled based on criteria such as source IP address, Destination IP address, Ports, and application.
+Security policies control an organization's incoming and outgoing traffic.
+Traffic is controlled based on criteria such as source IP address, destination IP address, ports, and application.

 INTERNET-RULE is our policy name.